Stravaig-Projects/Stravaig.Extensions.Configuration.Diagnostics/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Required

-- [ ] I have updated `release-notes/wip-release-notes.md` file
+- [ ] I have updated `release-notes/wip-release-notes.md` file.
-- [ ] I have addressed style warnings given by Visual Studio/ReSharper/Rider
+- [ ] I have addressed style warnings given by Visual Studio/ReSharper/Rider.
 - [ ] I have checked that all tests pass.

 ### Optional